 i love how you ate the blueberry kefir as a soup topped with mini meringues. aren’t those meringues so good? i still can’t believe those are 1 calorie each!

-mmmm i love these products! the strawberry banana is my fab flavor
+mmmm i love these products! the strawberry banana is my fab flavor 🙂 great review!

 I’ve never seen these in stores but it doesn’t look like something I would be interested in.
 I LOVE yogurt and frozen yogurt but a high calorie milky yogurt?
 Eek.
 Haha.
 It does look like it would be amazing with cereal though!